MuruganBalachandran/Murugan-survey-builder/web/README.md

 - **Question composer** — `QuestionComposerCard` renders inline inside the questions step.
 Supports 7 question types: short text, long text, multiple choice, checkbox group, dropdown, rating, yes/no.
 - **Reorder** — HTML5 drag-and-drop. `draggedQuestionId` tracks the dragged item; on drop, the new order is computed client-side and sent to `PUT /questions/reorder`.
 - **Branding** — `ColorPicker` + logo URL input.
 Primary color is applied live in the preview panel and persisted on the survey.
+- **Filtering and pagination** — search, status, date range, and sort are filter state on the frontend.
+Each change fires a debounced fetch to the API, which applies the filters in SQL and returns only the current page. `surveysTotal` from the API response drives the pagination bar.

 ## Public Survey Page